DOVER KENT ARCHIVES

 A party of the inhabitants dined together at the "George Inn."
 Mr. Wood served up a substantial old English feast.
 The poor were regaled with plum pudding and tea, and the day will be long remembered by them.

-Regarding the christening of the Prince of Wales, the Heir Apparent to the British crown.
+The above was regarding the christening of the Prince of Wales, the Heir Apparent to the British crown.
 Paul Skelton.

 From the Faversham Gazette, Saturday 3 November 1855.